cheergoivan/totp-authenticator-spring-boot-starter/README.md

-# totp-authenticator-spring-boot-starter
+# Spring Boot Starter for TOTPAuthenticator
-A spring boot starter for [TOTPAuthenticator](https://github.com/cheergoivan/totp-authenticator).
+This is a spring boot starter for [TOTPAuthenticator](https://github.com/cheergoivan/totp-authenticator).

 ## Quick start
 ### Add Maven dependency